deborah-adeyemo/Tech-Tech-Campaign-Report/README.md

 # Recommendations:

-Based on the insights and findings above, we would recommend the [stakeholder team] to consider the following:
+Based on the insights and findings above, we recommend the Marketing Team to consider the following actions:

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**
+**Reallocate Resources : Invest more in campaigns targeting Premium customer segments, as they generate higher conversions and sales.**
+**Improve Consistency  : Focus on analyzing underperforming campaigns to understand the variability in performance.**
+**Optimize Targeting  : Tailor campaigns to specific demographic groups, especially females and customers in urban areas like Chicago and New York.**
+**Leverage Competitor Tactics : Study competitor strategies for agility in responding to market trends and optimize TechTech’s campaign timelines accordingly.**

 # Assumptions and Caveats:

-Throughout the analysis, multiple assumptions were made to manage challenges with the data.
+Throughout the analysis, Several assumptions were made to ensure the analysis's accuracy.
 These assumptions and caveats are noted below:

-* Assumption 1 (ex: missing country records were for customers based in the US, and were re-coded to be US citizens)

-* Assumption 1 (ex: data for December 2021 was missing - this was imputed using a combination of historical trends and December 2020 data)

-* Assumption 1 (ex: because 3% of the refund date column contained non-sensical dates, these were excluded from the analysis)
+**Assumption 1 : Missing customer location data was inferred based on nearby cities.**
+**Assumption 2 : Incomplete economic data from Q4 was replaced with average values from Q3 to ensure consistency in external factors.**
+**Assumption 3 : Some outlier data points in conversion rates were excluded from analysis to prevent skewing of results.**